dimkr/tootik/FEDERATION.md

 If the origin of a previously fetched post doesn't send `Update` or `Delete` activities, tootik detects edits or deletion by re-fetching that post.
 This re-fetch is triggered exclusively when processing a `Create` or `Update` activity for a reply (or a nested reply, up to `BackfillDepth` depth) to that post, provided it hasn't been updated within the `BackfillInterval` and no `Update` activity for it exists in the `history` table.

 If `BackfillDepth` is greater than 0 and tootik receives a reply in a thread with missing or deleted intermediate replies, it may be unable to fetch all parent posts.
-However, if the reply includes a `context` property as defined in [FEP-f228](https://codeberg.org/fediverse/fep/src/branch/main/fep/f228/fep-f228.md) (in "collection of posts" mode), tootik uses the URI in the `context` property to fetch the root post of the thread directly.
+However, if the reply includes a `context` property as defined in [FEP-f228](https://codeberg.org/fediverse/fep/src/branch/main/fep/f228/fep-f228.md) (in "collection of posts" mode), tootik uses it to fetch the root post of the thread directly.

 ## Account Migration